PHolmes1011/Portfolio-Peter-Holmes/README.md

 # Portfolio-Peter-Holmes
 ###### A public repository for demonstrating some code and projects I've worked on.

+## This Repository
+This repository shows off some of the projects I've worked on, each with their own branch.
+The year prefix refers to the year of university I worked on the project.

-### About Me
+## About Me
 My name’s Peter Holmes, a current Sheffield Hallam Student hoping to get into the software engineering world.

+I've studied a wide range of different subjects gaining experience in DirectX 11 & 12, PlayStation 4 development, Unity and Unreal.
+Working on many great projects either as part of a team or by myself.

 ### What I’m Doing
 As I said prior, I’m studying at Sheffield Hallam doing computer science for games.
 This has allowed me to learn a wide array of useful and varied subjects.
-I’ve just finished my second year, scoring a high 2i bordering on a 1st in my subjects.
+I’m soon to finish my third year, I'm projected to recieve a strong 2i.

 ### During the first year I: